NiamhOL/Project-2019/README.md

 ![Relationahip](https://github.com/NiamhOL/Project-2019/blob/master/Relationships%20between%20species.png)

-By creating a multigraph resperesntation of the data is is easy to see the differing relationships between the different data points.
+By creating a multigraph resperesntation of the data is is easy to see the differing relationships between different data points.
+To plot multiple pairwise bivariate distributions for the Iris dataset, I used the pairplot() funtion in Seaborn.

 #### Violin Plot